 Amy: What would your 11-year-old self say to you now?

-Baker: I hope that that 11-year-old kid would say I’m proud of the person you’ve become.
+Baker: I hope that 11-year-old kid would say, I’m proud of the person you’ve become.
 I’m proud of the way you’ve stayed committed to this calling.
 I’m proud that you’ve helped to create an organization that prevents this kind of experience in other families – and for those who find themselves in this situation, who offers them understanding and support and love.

 If a person is supported and is understood and is loved and has the ability, the encouragement, to effect change, great things – incredible things – can happen.
 And every one of us has that potential.
 And It’s Time Texas exists to help people find that potential.